keepthatworktoyourself/otter/README.md

 ## Blocks

-Otter is based around content blocks.
-Declaring these blocks is succinct and declarative.
+The Otter editor is based on content blocks that you define.
+These block definitions are succinct and declarative.
 Within a block, there will be one or more [Fields](#fields).
-This arrangement lets you rapidly create rich content editors based around custom content blocks.
+This system lets you rapidly arrange fields into blocks to create rich content editors.

-An example of a Block might be `PageHeader`, having the Fields: `title`, `subtitle`, and `background_image`.
+An example Block of type `PageHeader` might contain the Fields: `title`, `subtitle`, and `background_image`.

 ```js
 {